LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/change-class-enrollment-status-and-which-to-use.md

 Both provide you with a list of students in the class and the ability to change the Enrollment Status of each student inline.
 However, the roster provides a summary line that displays the minimum and maximum students for the class as well as a breakdown of the number of students with each status.

-1. If you are onn the **Roster** page, in the **Enrollment** column, click the dropdown on the row of a student and select the enrollment status for that student.
+1. If you are on the **Roster** page, in the **Enrollment** column, click the dropdown on the row of a student and select the enrollment status for that student.
 1. Repeat for other students in the class.
 1. When done, click **Save Changes**.
 1. If you are on **Find Enrollments**, click the enrollment status of a student.